- Student Life

-Coached by Shari Sage and Chelsey Curtis, the cheering squad not only competes in conference and regional cheering competitions during the winter but also supports the football team in the fall and the boys' and girls’ basketball teams during the winter season.
+Coached by Shari Sage and Vanessa Kelly, the cheering squad not only competes in the conference and regional cheering competitions during the winter but also supports the football team in the fall and the boys' and girls’ basketball teams during the winter season.

 Coached by George Rolleston, the boys' and girls' cross country teams train on miles of dirt trails that surround the school.
 Both teams compete in the Large School Penquis Valley Conference, where the boys finished third in 2014.
 The girls' team brought home back-to-back state titles in 1993-1994, and Hall of Fame inductee Lloyd Blethen led the boys to a national title in 1942.

 The field hockey team has won three state championships.
 The most recent title came in 2013 under the mentorship of Stephanie Smith, an outstanding Pony field hockey player in her own right and a 2011 Hall of Fame inductee.
 The 2013 title run was historic with the Ponies outscoring their opponents 66-1 during the undefeated season.
 Located at the center of the athletic complex, the field hockey team practices and competes on its own field.

 With eight gold balls to their credit, the football team is the most decorated team in Foxcroft Academy history.
 The most recent state title came in 2012 under the supervision of Danny White '03, the 2002 Little Ten Conference Player of the Year and a 2012 Hall of Fame inductee.
 The Ponies are now a member of the Little Ten Football conference and have been playing their home games on the historic Oakes Field since 1943.